Financial Education & Inclusion

 Gender equality is a fundamental development objective for the BAYI Foundation as we believe it is essential for everyone to participate equally in the growth and economic development of society.

-The Foundation’s WBS program will focuses on the following:
+The Foundation’s WBS program will focus on the following:

 - Creating forums for African women’s businesses to access basic business advisory